 - Average Unit Cost

-All three of these complimentary metrics are automatically normalized for billing period length (which can vary significantly from month to month).
+All three of these complementary metrics are automatically normalized for billing period length (which can vary significantly from month to month).
 Real-time charts displaying each metric are updated right on the bill entry template as billing data is entered, making it quite easy to identify real billing errors.

 When to Audit